HawkesJ02/fs-journal/quizzes/week08.md

 **1.** What is the package.json file used for?
 <!-- enter you answer in the space below -->
 ```
+It stands for Java script object notation.
+It is more or less a giant collection of JS objects as data.
 ```
 **2.** At what level of your project do you need package.json when deploying your application?
 Why?
 <!-- enter you answer in the space below -->